Michalaq/ChromosomeVisualizer/README.md

       * set QTDIR to path to the Qt installation directory (e.g. /home/username/Qt/5.9.3/gcc_64)
       * set DESTDIR to the desired location of binary files
 3. Run ./install.sh with root privileges.
 The executable should appear in /usr/local/bin.
-4. To paint overlays, make sure that shell-out is allowed in povray.conf.
+4. To enable composing animation and painting overlays, make sure that shell-out is allowed in povray.conf.